accelazh/accelazh.github.io/_posts/2020-10-09-Linearizability-Vs-Serializability-And-Distributed-Transactions.md

 Modern databases usually distribute partitions across multiple nodes, or even geo-regions.
 The distributed transactions, which coordinate across multiple partitions, are challenging.
 Typical industry implementations all template (verb) from 2PC: [Percolator](https://github.com/pingcap/tla-plus/blob/master/Percolator/Percolator.tla), [Spanner](https://static.googleusercontent.com/media/research.google.com/en//archive/spanner-osdi2012.pdf), [CockroachDB](https://dl.acm.org/doi/pdf/10.1145/3318464.3386134), [TiDB](http://www.vldb.org/pvldb/vol13/p3072-huang.pdf).

 The liveness issue of 2PC is mitigated by running each 2PC participants (table partitions) as a Paxos quorum, which is highly available.
-The coordinator can run on one of the participant quorum to achieve high availability (Spanner), or coordinator failure results in transaction abort (CockroachDB), or the coordinator runs on a separated highly available service (TiDB).
+The coordinator can run on one of the participant quorum to achieve high availability ([Spanner](https://static.googleusercontent.com/media/research.google.com/en//archive/spanner-osdi2012.pdf)), or coordinator failure results in transaction abort ([CockroachDB](https://dl.acm.org/doi/pdf/10.1145/3318464.3386134)), or the coordinator runs on a separated highly available service ([TiDB](http://www.vldb.org/pvldb/vol13/p3072-huang.pdf)).

 2PC can be much more flexible .. actually ..
 Let's think about a series of questions.

-First, how do transaction operations (reads, writes) enforce their orders?
+First, how do transaction operations (reads, writes) enforce their ordering?

   * __Method 1, God node__: A god node, which knows every transaction, uniformlly schedules each operation for every transaction, to reach the desired isolation level.
 Partition nodes blindly execute the scheduled operations, requiring no coordination.
 The god node can be replicated or backup using Paxos, to achieve high availability.
 Probably, the god node can also scale-out by partitioning, if the transactions are absolutely non-overlapping.
 The distributed transaction problem is then reduced to single node transaction, and the algorithm is not 2PC.
 Realworld systems include [OceanBase V0.1](https://zhuanlan.zhihu.com/p/93721603) (or also V2.0?) and [Calvin DB](http://cs.yale.edu/homes/thomson/publications/calvin-sigmod12.pdf).